zry656565/jblog/about/spotify/index.md

 ## Desktop application

 The Spotify desktop application come in a dark grey fashion and is used by millions of people every day, on Mac OS, Windows and Linux.
-Standard user interface treats like window controls and scroolbars obey the host system while we have taken some semi-conservative-but-still-daring steps for other elements.
+Standard user interface treats like window controls and scrollbars obey the host system while we have taken some semi-conservative-but-still-daring steps for other elements.

 [![Desktop Ui Intro](http://farm6.static.flickr.com/5283/5382380890_4ab64f90e4_o.png)](http://www.spotify.com/se/about/press/images/#application "More screenshots")